EnergizeStatistics/capstone-csca5028/README.md

 ### `runtime.txt`

-- This file is used by Heroku to specify the python version to use.
+- We specify the python interpreter version that we want Heroku to use.

 ### `requirements.txt`

-- This file is used by Heroku to specify the python dependencies of the project.
+- We specify the python dependencies of the project.
+Heroku installs these libraries.

 ### `build_apt-get.sh`, `build_requirements.sh`, `build_runtime.sh`